Study GCSE in the UK

 What are the GCSE compulsory Subjects?

-There is some freedom regarding which subjects are studied at GCSE level.
-But, three core subjects, English, maths and science, are compulsory along with citizenship and PE (although there are no exams in the latter two).
+There is some freedom regarding which subjects are studied for GCSE in the UK.
+But, three core subjects: English, maths and science, are compulsory along with citizenship and PE (although there are no exams in the latter two).
 All other subjects taken at GCSE are optional.

 How many GCSE Subjects should I Take?

-In addition to the five compulsory subjects, schools must also provide access to a minimum of one course in each of four ‘entitlement areas’.
+In addition to the five compulsory subjects of GCSE in the UK, schools must also provide access to a minimum of one course in each of four ‘entitlement areas’.
 They must also make it possible for pupils to take one course in all four of these if they wish to do so.
 The four entitlement areas are:

 - The arts (art and design, music, dance, drama and media arts)